Belmond La Résidence Phou Vao

 There are 34 rooms and suites at Belmond La Résidence Phou Vao, all with wonderful views.
 The Garden View rooms are on the hotel's ground floor and are surrounded by lush tropical gardens.
 The Mountain View rooms have dramatic views of Luang Prabang and the Phou Si Temple set on the mountainside.
 The Pool View rooms look across to the temple but the immediate view is of the hotel's dramatic infinity pool that is beautifully lit at night.
 The two Garden Suites are on the first floor and have a separate living area and garden views.

 Children are welcome at Belmond La Résidence Phou Vao but there is not a great deal of entertainment for them here other than the swimming pool (which please note has no shallow end).
 Cots, extra beds and children's meals can all be provided and babysitting is also available.
-Outside the hotel, elephant treks, rafting and cycling should all keep the children entertained.

 The restaurant is well known for its wonderful Laotian and French influenced cuisine, barbecues are available at lunchtime, and in the evening enjoy the romantic lantern lit gardens.
 The bar is great not only for drinks but for afternoon tea too.
 The Mekong Spa is Luang Prabang's first luxury spa and offers a full range of treatments using only pure botanical ingredients.
 The stunning 13 meter freshwater infinity swimming pool has views of the lush valleys and glittering golden pagodas below.